yenvanio/UOIT-Year-3-Notes/Semester 1/Microprocessors & Computer Architechture.md

 - Arithmetic and Logic Unit (ALU):
   - Most computer operations are executed by this processor
   - Arithmetic/Logic operations are initiated by bringing operands to the processor where ALU performs operation
-  - When operands are brought they are stoFF5733 in registers
+  - When operands are brought they are stored in registers
   - Registers are high speed storage elements, that store one word of data
   - Access times to registers < cache memory